bababooex/raspberrypi-subghz-ASK/README.md

 Image of simple receiver
 # Subghz file support
-Because a lot of .sub files in subghz database contain RAW files, you can send them using external ASK module.
-This will probably work for bruteforcing and code search, but I haven't tested it yet, only with weather stations and that works well.
-I included some files from flipper database to test.
+Because a lot of .sub files in subghz database contain RAW data, you can send them using external ASK module, I also added most used protocols support.
+Many are hard to implement and they arent worth to spend time on.
 Here is test file for Holtek_HT12X:
 ```
 Filetype: Flipper SubGhz Key File
 Version: 1